Discover how we keep your data and documents secure with state-of-the-art security practices.

 We are using an industry-leading solution to mitigate our risk of Distributed Denial of Service (DDoS).

 We are using solutions to monitor the performance of our platform and log errors in our service.

 We are using separate environments for testing and production.

 Your documents are hosted in Europe (France) or North America (USA, Virginia), depending on your account's settings.

-Your data is stored in Europe (Ireland).
+Your data is stored in Europe (France).

 All data coming to or sending from our infrastructure is encrypted in transit using Transport Layer Security (TLS 1.2).